veikman/runwrap/README.md

 * Wrapped text suitable for editing and version control.
 * Unwrapped text suitable for resolving complex markup.
-* Easy integration with higher-level languages.
+* Easy integration with higher-level languages and editors.
 * Idempotence.
 * Reasonable performance.